Sam31551/Undergraduate_Dissertation/README.md

 ## Data Source

-Data was scraped from globally renowned database website in football, 'Transfermarkt'.
+Data was scraped from a globally renowned database website in football, 'Transfermarkt'.
 Transfermarkt provides detailed statistics on player transfer values, team performance, and other relevant metrics.

 ## Project Structure